-We have applied to have our common stock listed on the Nasdaq Global Select Market under the symbol "ERAS."
+Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "ERAS."

 Limitations of liability and indemnification matters

 For a discussion of liability and indemnification, see "Executive and director compensation-Limitations of liability and indemnification matters."